makerdao/mips/MIP4/mip4.md

 MIP Amendments are invalid if, based on the assessment of the community, the changes are so severe that they should be achieved through a MIP replacement instead.

 **Removals**
-MIP4 also enables the removal of MIPs that are no longer useful.
-If there are other MIPs that depend on a MIP that is being removed, they must also be removed in the same governance cycle, or the proposal will be invalid.
+MIP4 also enables the removal of one or multiple MIPs that become obsolete.
+If there are other MIPs that depend on a MIP that is being removed, they must also be removed or amended in the same governance cycle, otherwise the removal will be invalid.

+Removal of multiple MIPs are allowed to be submitted as a single proposal if the changes are linked in some way like being part of a MIP set or part of a larger change that affects multiple MIPs.

 ### MIP4c2: Amendment Process for MIPs Older than 3 Months

-MIP4c2 is a Process MIP component that regulates the amendment of one or multiple Accepted MIPs **that are older than 3 months.**
+MIP4c2 is a Process MIP component that regulates the amendment of one or multiple Accepted MIPs **that are older than 3 months.** MIP4c2 subproposals have the following parameters:

 - **Default Feedback Period**: 3 month
 - **Frozen Period**: 1 month